sampeace/AS-Computing-0.2/AQA CS AS Notes.md

 + Unsigned binary numbers don't have a bit to show if a number is positive or negative.
 If you have an 8-bit unsigned binary number the highest value can be 255, there are 256 (2 to the power of 8)

-+Signed binary numbers use one bit at the begining to indicate weather it is a positive or negative number.
++ Signed binary numbers use one bit at the begining to indicate weather it is a positive or negative number.
 An example for this is an 8-bit numbers the maximum is 127 as there are 128 (2 to the power of 7) and the lowest is -128.

  	8-bit positive 01011010